OfficeDev/office-js-docs-pr/docs/powerpoint/add-slides.md

 # Add and delete slides in PowerPoint (preview)

 A PowerPoint add-in can add slides to the presentation and optionally specify which slide master, and which layout of the master, is used for the new slide.
-You can also delete slides.
+The add-in can also delete slides.

 > [!IMPORTANT]
 > The APIs for adding slides are in preview.
 Please experiment with them in a development or testing environment but don't add them to a production add-in.
 The API for *deleting* slides has been released.